 April 3rd, 2015 - 10:00 am to 3:00 pm

 The Great Delaware Kite Festival, co-sponsored by the Lewes Chamber of Commerce and the Delaware Division of Parks and Recreation, takes place at Cape Henlopen State Park on Good Friday, April 3, 2015.
 For the past several years, event organizers have noticed that more people are arriving later.
-This year, registrations will begin 30 minutes later - 9:30 a.m. and the competitions will begin at 10:30 a.m.
-By beginning the competitions later, it hopefully will be warmer which should encourage more entrants and spectators to participate in this popular rite of spring.
+This year, registrations will begin an hour later - 10:00 a.m. and the competitions will begin at 11:30 a.m.
+Additional activities included in the day's festivities are an egg hunt at 11:00 a.m. and an egg toss at 1:15 p.m.

 For those who have not made their own kites and want to participate, Kids’ Ketch and Rehoboth Toy & Kite Company will be on-site selling a wide variety of kites with amply space adjacent to the competition field to practice in advance of the competitions which begin at 10 a.m.
 Additionally, there are food vendors, a face painter and community organizations set up surrounding the field.

 There is no advance registration.
-Entrants can register on the field beginning at 9:30 a.m. and throughout the morning on Friday, April 3.
-The Children’s and Teen’s competitions take place from 10:30 a.m. to approximately Noon followed by the awards ceremony for the morning competitions.
+Entrants can register on the field beginning at 10:00 a.m. and throughout the morning on Friday, April 3.
+The Children’s and Teen’s competitions take place from 11:30 a.m. to approximately 12:30 p.m. followed by the awards ceremony for the morning competitions.
 The Highest Kite Competition begins immediately after the morning awards ceremony.
 The Adult Competitions, Open Individual Ballet and Individual Precision Competitions follow in the afternoon.
 The awards ceremony for the afternoon competitions concludes the day’s activities.
 Note that the times may vary according to weather conditions and the number of competitors.